 Shop with deals.
-Whole Foods has a coupon flyer called, The Whole Deal.
+Whole Foods offers savings through The Whole Deal.
 Use it while you shop to get discounts off items you will use in meal prep.
 You can print off individual coupons online before you head to the store or pick up a flyer at the store.

 Shop with the app.
 Whole Foods has its own free app where you can get digital coupons, see savings at your Whole Foods location, browse and save recipes, create shopping lists and even get groceries delivered.